Network flow logs

 All log messages are listed in chronological order from oldest to newest.

-Currently, there is no pagination support and no maximum page size for the API.
+There is no pagination support or maximum page size for the API.
 All known logged network activity in the specified timeframe is returned.

 Example API call